susan on the beach

 - visit whichever exhibit or museum, you didn't have time for today!

 Malaga is just 45 minutes drive from our fabulous beach properties.
 You can stay with us on the beach and do this wonderful day trip in between days of relaxation and sun.
 If you are staying in Sunny Corner, Marbella center next to the beach, you can take the easy bus shuttle to Malaga from the Marbella bus station.
 Coaches leave at least every hour and cost about 6 euros to the bus station in Malaga center.
-If you are staying in Paradise Beach Elviria, our 3 bedroom with panoramic sea views- you are just a short 45 minute drive from downtown Malaga by car.
+If you are staying in our seaview Honeymoon Suites you are 40 minutes drive or take the 220 but to Fuengirola then the train to Malaga center city.
 Book your Costa del Sol holiday with us now!
 We'll help to make it happen!